Agate House Pueblo

-Agate House is a partially reconstructed Puebloan building in Petrified Forest National Park, built almost entirely of petrified wood.
+Agate House is a partially reconstructed Puebloan building in Petrified Forest National Park, Arizona, United States, built almost entirely of petrified wood.
 The eight-room pueblo has been dated to approximately the year 900 and occupied through 1200, of the Pueblo II and Pueblo III periods.
 The agatized wood was laid in a clay mortar, in lieu of the more usual sandstone-and-mortar masonry of the area.

 The ruins of Agate House were reconstructed by the Civilian Conservation Corps in 1933-34 under the direction of C.B.
 Cosgrove Jr. of the New Mexico Laboratory of Anthropology.
 Room 7 was fully reconstructed with a new roof.
 Room 2's walls were rebuilt to a height of five feet, but not roofed, and the remaining walls were rebuilt to a height of two or three feet.